nicoletrogers/nibrsbook/docs/victim.md

 ### Relationship to offender

+One interesting variable in this segment is that we know the relationship between the victim and the offender.
+There are 27 possible relationship types (including “unknown” relationship) which can be broken into three broad categories: legal family members, people known to the victim but who aren’t family, and people not known to the victim.
+These relationship categories are mutually exclusive.
+If, for example, there were two possible relationship categories that applies, such as the victim was both the friend and the neighbor of the offender, one a single category would be reported.

+Table \@ref(tab:victimRelationship) shows each of the relationship categories and how frequently they occur.
+The most common relationship category, accounting for 19.8% of relationships was that the relationship was unknown.
+This is followed by 14.4% of victims being the boyfriend or girlfriend (we can find out which by looking at their sex) of the offender.
+Then victims were the acquaintance or a stranger to the victim at 13% and 12.8%, respectively.
+The only other categories that account for over 5% of victims are the victim being "otherwise known" to the offender at 9.5% and being the spouse of the offender at 5.4%.
+One relationship to note is that when the victim "was child" that means they were the offender's biological or adopted child.
+This doesn't mean that they are actually a child (<18 years old).

+If you're familiar with the FBI's [Supplementary Homicide Report](https://ucrbook.com/shr.html) data, this variable  - and the two following variables - is also in that dataset.

 Table: (\#tab:victimRelationship)The distribution of the relationship between the victim and the offender.
 Only individual and law enforcement officer victims have this variable available.